Pixel Code

 The first duty of a Muslim upon a Muslim is “Greeting of Peace.”

 When we meet others.
 We supplicate the other for safety from evils by saying ‘Assalam u Alaykum.’
-Thus, giving the greeting of peace is the right of the Muslim.
+Thus, giving the greeting of peace is the right of the Muslims.
 And the greeted person must return the greeting with a similar greeting.
 And the best of the people are those who first start the greeting of peace.

 Second Duty of a Muslim